 For us humans, this is perhaps the easiest type of aggression to understand.
 Poor Kitty is in pain, so it seems natural that she will be confused and try to attack anyone who is around her.
 We usually sympathize with our cat when she lashes out at the vet for a painful procedure.

 After all, she doesn't understand that this is for her own good and naturally defends herself from pain.

 Sometimes, it is more difficult to ascertain that pain is the cause of aggression.
 You may accidentally hurt a cat while picking him up or during a grooming session.

 Cats have very sensitive skin and may react to pain that we don't even realize we have caused.

 Aggression Triggered By Petting

 This is an event some cat owners are well familiar with.
-You cat is lying contentedly by your side asking for some petting and you begin to gently stroke the cat.
-At first the cat is purring away, but within a few minutes the purring slowly stops, the tail begins twitch and then suddenly the cat grabs your hand with its teeth and claws.
+Your cat is lying contentedly by your side asking for some petting and you begin to gently stroke the cat.
+At first, the cat is purring away, but within a few minutes the purring slowly stops, the tail begins to twitch and then suddenly the cat grabs your hand with its teeth and claws.

 Illness Induced Aggression

 Cats may become aggressive because of a medical problem.
 According to The Cornell Book of Cats, "Meningiomas (tumors of the membrane covering the brain), feline ischemic syndrome (constricted or obstructed blood vessels in the brain), rabies, and toxoplasmosis have all been associated with the development of aggressive behavior."